surendarus175/AdventofCode/README.md

 ```

 ### How it works:
 - On the first line: first digit → 1 and last digit → 2.
-Then concat both first digit and last digit then we get 12.
+Then concat both first digit and last digit to get 12.
 - On the second line: first digit → 3 and last digit → 5.
-Then concat both first digit and last digit then we get 35.
+Then concat both first digit and last digit to get 35.
 - On the third line: first digit → 6 and last digit → 6.
-Then concat both first digit and last digit then we get 66.
+Then concat both first digit and last digit to get 66.

 The total sum = 12 + 35 + 66 = 113.